hadrienj/hadrienj.github.io/_posts/2018-03-24-Deep-Learning-Book-Series-2.11-The-determinant.md

 # Introduction

-This chapter is also very light!
-We will see what is the meaning of the determinant of a matrix.
+In this chapter, we will see what is the meaning of the determinant of a matrix.
 This special number can tell us a lot of things about our matrix!

 # 2.11 The determinant